M-o-a-T/moat/README.md

 In order to support multiple parallel usages, a simple multiplexing protocol allows clients to connect using a Unix-domain socket.

+## Configuration

+Configuration data for a module is stored on the module.
+You can read and update it online, though reading of larger config files is best done via the file system.

+### wdt

+Watchdog timer configuration.

+* t

+  Timeout.
+You need to send a ``sys.wdt`` message every this-many seconds.
+  The default is 10 seconds.

+* s

+  Start.
+0: manually, 1: immediately, 2: after network config, 3:
+  before task start, 4: before mainloop start.
+The default is zero.

+  Note that each of these phases might take multiple seconds.

+* n

+  If you autostart the watchdog, the first ``n`` watchdog periods are covered by the controller.
+After that, you need to have established a connection and started sending periodic ``sys.wdt`` messages.

+  n=-1: no "free" watchdog messages.
+The default is ``3``, but at least one minute.

+  The first ``sys.wdt`` message terminates the effect of this parameter.

 ## Modular applications